A-Theme/Tinfoil-Themes/README.md

 </div>

-**All at once with `index.tfl`:** download the `index.tfl` file to the root of your SD card and every theme in this repo gets installed automatically.
+### 📄 All at once with `index.tfl`

+Download the `index.tfl` file to the root of your SD card and every theme in this repo gets installed automatically.

 <div align="center">